 Introduction to Electrodynamics by Griffiths

 Comments: Both of these two books are very well-written and easy to follow.
 As the author says, No-Nonsense Electrodynamics ¡°focuses solely on the fundamental aspects of Electrodynamics.¡± Most other electrodynamics books spend vast amount of pages to cover how to solve Maxwell¡¯s equations in various situations, which is essential if you are geared to applied physics and will pursue a related research in the future.
 However, if you are geared to theoretical particle physics, you may not need to know how to solve Maxwell¡¯s equations in all the various situations, and may be more interested in the mathematical structure of electrodynamics and Maxwell¡¯s equations.
 No-Nonsense Electrodynamics does this job.
 Introduction to Electrodynamics is more advanced than Electricity and Magnetism, but it is accessible to any college student who has studied a little electromagnetism from freshman physics.
-At Harvard, Electricity and Magnetism is the textbook for a first course in electromagnetism for freshman physics majors, showing that it does not require freshman physics as a prerequisite.
-One thing to notice is that this book uses the GGS system, so the mathematical formulas are a little different from those found in books using the MKS system.
+At Harvard, Electricity and Magnetism is the textbook for the first course in electromagnetism for freshman physics majors, showing that it does not require freshman physics as a prerequisite.
+One thing to notice is that this book uses the CGS system, so the mathematical formulas are a little different from those found in books using the MKS system.
 However, the formulas are the same until one considers multiplicative factors, and there is a table at the end of the Purcell¡¯s book comparing the formulas for CGS and MKS.
 Multivariable calculus and mechanics are prerequisites to electromagnetism.
 Many electromagnetism textbooks cover the basics of multivariable calculus though.

 Waves: Berkeley Physics Course, Vol. 3 by Frank S. Crawford Jr.